Holic75/SolastaExtraContent/README.md

 Extra Features:
 Loremaster wizard can add one cantrip and one spell of any class to his/her spellbook at lvl 2,
 Cleric subclasses are modified to match better Solasta sourcebook description (optional),
-Quarterstaves can be used as arcane/druidic foci.
+Quarterstaves can be used as arcane/druidic foci (optional).
+Controllable summons (optional).

+All optional features can be enabled/disabled in /your_solasta_game_folder/Mods/SolastaExtraContent/settings.json
 Mod requires SolastaModApi and SolastaModHelpers (https://github.com/Holic75/SolastaModHelpers) mods.

 # How to Install